Analyzing GEA Group Aktiengesellschaft (GEAGF) and The Competition

 |2.48

-As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 3.63%.
-Given GEA Group Aktiengesellschaft’s peers higher probable upside, analysts clearly believe GEA Group Aktiengesellschaft has less favorable growth aspects than its peers.
+As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 4.07%.
+Given GEA Group Aktiengesellschaft’s rivals higher probable upside, analysts clearly believe GEA Group Aktiengesellschaft has less favorable growth aspects than its rivals.

-GEA Group Aktiengesellschaft has a beta of 1.2, indicating that its share price is 20% more volatile than the S&P 500.
-Comparatively, GEA Group Aktiengesellschaft’s peers have a beta of 1.03, indicating that their average share price is 3% more volatile than the S&P 500.

 56.8% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by institutional investors.
 14.0% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 GEA Group Aktiengesellschaft Company Profile